 How Much Protein Do I Need While Pregnant?

 The American pregnancy association suggests at least 75 grams of protein per day for pregnant mamas.
-This is a relative, general guideline, and there are a lot of factors that go into really understanding how much protein you need.
+This is a relative, general guideline, and there are a lot of factors that go into really understanding how much protein you and growing baby need.
 For example, if you aren’t active at all, or don’t do any weight lifting, you are probably on the lower end.
 If you are following a healthy pregnancy program, you may need more protein to help build and repair your muscles.
 Staying active during pregnancy is super important to managing your weight and preparing for labour.
 The more muscle you can maintain now, the easier it will be to get back in shape after the baby.
 You can also do preventative work for diastasis recti while pregnant, and I go over all of this, plus workouts, plus a nutritional guide and recipes in my Belly-Only Pregnancy program.

 What does 75 grams of protein look like?
-Well, let’s go over what one day of eating 75 grams of protein entails:
+Well, let’s go over what one day of eating 75 grams of protein entails (with protein-rich foods):

 Breakfast: Milk Dust or Protein Smoothie: 20 – 22 grams (fruit and veggies have protein too!)